JRBoland/JamesBoland_T1A2/readme.md

 Purpose of this site is to be able to introduce myself and showcase my skills as a developer to potential employers or clients.
 There is a further intention to update the site with real projects that I have worked on over time, allowing the client or employer to easily see examples of my previous work.

-Additionally, it works almost like a 'digital business card' in the sense that it allows people to be familiar with the work that I do, and have options to contact me (or see further work) for the purpose of being hired for work.
+Working as a modern 'digital business card' or acting as a digital CV, it allows people to be familiar with the work that I do, and have options to contact me (with the added benefit of seeing my previous work) for the purpose of being hired for new work.

 ## Functionality